ShyftXero/byoctf_discord/README.md

   - Docker is a fair middle-ground regarding hosting a suite of challenges on a single server while minimizing exposure/risk of compromising other challenges if exploited.
     - We have some dockerfiles and control scripts to talk about that if the time comes.
   - The external validation server (or one like it) if you choose to not share your flags with the bot.
+- ***what infrastructure will the players need to solve your challenge?***
+  - I would try to avoid "pay to win" challenges. ex: Being able to buy more GPU instances for a password cracking challenge.
+Don't price people out.
+  - Does a required SaaS have a free tier?
+  - Do solvers need a publicly routable IP to solve?
+  - Do they need some sort of VPN? see section above `A few notes about BYOC challenges`

 ---
 ## Submitting a challenge